spsforks/QB64-Wiki/RESTORE.md

 >  QBasic allowed programmers to add DATA fields anywhere because the IDE separated the main code from other procedures.

+## Example(s)
-*Example:* Restoring a labeled DATA field to avoid going past the end of DATA.
+ Restoring a labeled DATA field to avoid going past the end of DATA.

 ```vb